Benjamin Robbins Curtis: First private practice

 Admitted to the Massachusetts bar later that year, Curtis began his legal career.
 In 1834, he moved to Boston and joined the law firm of Charles P. Curtis, where he developed expertise in admiralty law and also became known for his familiarity with patent law.

 In 1836, Curtis participated in the Massachusetts "freedom suit" of Commonwealth v.
 Aves as one of the attorneys who unsuccessfully defended a slaveholding father.
 When New Orleans resident Mary Slater went to Boston to visit her father, Thomas Aves, she brought with her a young slave girl about six years of age, named Med.
 While Slater fell ill in Boston, she asked her father to take care of Med until she (Slater) recovered.
-The Boston Female Anti-Slavery Society and others sought a writ of habeas corpus against Aves, contending that Med became free by virtue of her mistress' having brought her voluntarily into Massachusetts.
+The Boston Female Anti-Slavery Society and others sought a writ of habeas corpus against Aves, contending that Med became free by virtue of her mistress's having brought her voluntarily into Massachusetts.
 Aves responded to the writ, answering that Med was his daughter's slave, and that he was holding Med as his daughter's agent.